Supreme Court Confirms State Court Jurisdiction Over Property Damage Claims, but Limits Restoration Remedies for Superfund SitesPrint PDF

 If you have any questions about the scope of this decision or its impact on your facility, please feel free to contact a member of Nutter’s Environmental practice group.

-This advisory was prepared by Matt Connolly, Michael Leon, Ashley Paquin, Mary Ryan, and Matt Snell in Nutter’s Environmental, Regulatory and Compliance practice group.
+This advisory was prepared by Michael Leon, Ashley Paquin, Mary Ryan, and Matt Snell in Nutter’s Environmental, Regulatory and Compliance practice group.
 If you would like additional information, please contact one of the above individuals or your Nutter attorney at 617.439.2000.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.